 Bring a scarf/mask:

 The dust in the air is real.
-90% of cyclists you see with be covering their face to protect against the aforementioned Asian Dust and the strong sun.
+90% of cyclists you see will be covering their face to protect against the aforementioned Asian Dust and the strong sun.
 Don't throw your health away.

 Plan on how to get to and from the airport with your bicycle: